ardanlabs/gotraining/topics/go/README.md

 **Quotes**

 "Simplicity is a great virtue but it requires hard work to achieve it and education to appreciate it.
-And to make matters worse: complexity sells better." - Rob Pike
+And to make matters worse: complexity sells better." - Edsger W. Dijkstra

 _"Everything should be made as simple as possible, but not simpler." - Albert Einstein_